jaguardado123/3326-lab-twelve/README.md

 ## Your Assignment

-### Array Reversal
+### 2D Array Reversal

-Create a 2D array of size *rows* x *columns*, where the value of *rows* and *columns* is provided by the user.
+1. Create a 2D array of size *rows* x *columns*, where the value of *rows* and *columns* is provided by the user.

-Populate the array with numbers 1 to (*rows* * *columns*).
+2. Populate the array with numbers 1 to (*rows* x *columns*).
 For example, a 3x3 2D array should store values from 1, 2, 3, ..., 9.

 Then print out the 2D array.

-Next, create a copy of your 2D array.

-In the 2D array copy, reverse the values in rows only.
+Next, reverse the values in rows only.

-Print out the the 2D array copy.
+Print out the the 2D array.

 **Expected Output:**